cloudflare/stpyv8/README.md

 $ python setup.py install
 ```

 Building on Ubuntu 16.04 requires an external PPA addition for python3.
-Building on other Linux distribution requires appropriate use of their package managers for these external dependencies.
+Building on other Linux distributions requires appropriate use of their package managers for these external dependencies, and some gymnastics for the V8 build dependecies.

 Building on MacOS, assuming [HomeBrew](https://brew.sh) and XCode [command line tools](https://stackoverflow.com/questions/9329243/how-to-install-xcode-command-line-tools) are installed: